Canadiens–Maple Leafs rivalry: Cultural impact

-From the early to mid-20th century, professional ice hockey was viewed as one of the few "battlefields" where French Canadians could excel against English-speaking Canadians.
-Because of this, the Montreal Canadiens had developed rivalries with several hockey clubs, in which the teams were linked to larger class, linguistic, and religious divisions in the country.
-Prior to the Original Six era, the Canadiens had developed rivalries with the Montreal Wanderers (1903–1918), and the Montreal Maroons (1924–1938); with francophone hockey fans in Montreal supporting the Canadiens, and anglophone hockey fans in Montreal supporting the latter two teams prior to them folding.
+For the first two-thirds of the 20th century, professional ice hockey was viewed as one of the few "battlefields" in which French Canadians could excel against English-speaking Canadians.
+As a result, the Montreal Canadiens had developed rivalries with several hockey clubs, in which the teams were linked to larger class, linguistic, and religious divisions in the country.
+Prior to the Original Six era, the Canadiens had rivalries with the Montreal Wanderers (1903–1918) and the Montreal Maroons (1924–1938); francophone fans supported the Canadiens, while anglophone fans supported the latter two teams prior to their demise.